LubinKerhuel/hugo/content/post/pitot-build/index.md

 caption="Data log of the first 200s of the Firstar 1600 RC plane flight.
 On the black curve, the pitot is averaged and under-sampled by group of 5 samples reducing its sampling rate from 250Hz to 50Hz.
 GPS (red) and Pitot minus Wind (black) matches." numbered="true" >}}

-Remaining error might be due to wind gust and GPS limited accuracy particularly at estimating vertical speed variations (During flight, the plane speed was change through climb/dive to log pitot tube reactions on a wide air-speed range).
+RMS error is relatively low regarding the measured speed value.
+Part of the error is also due to wind gust and GPS limited accuracy particularly at estimating fast change of vertical speed.

 ### Wind estimation {#wind-estimation}